imwhocodes/TunePulse/doc/SIGMA.md

 Each Module can belong to only a single Write group.

+Also, no matter what, only one write per iteration is allowed to the given channel.
+So Module could read and write to the same Channel, only and only if this Module is the only one writing to the Channel.

+#### Digression
+To be able to quickly modify the code in the future, any Module can be replaced with a similar Module with modified logic or Selector, provided that its output Channels AT LEAST contain Channels of the original Module

 ### Selector

 Selector is a special type of Module.
 It can't perform calculations on its own, however it can contain a group of Modules, belonging to the same Write group.
 Also Selector has control Channel, which is used to select which Module should be in use at any given time.